korex71/links-frontend/README.md

-#Backend from links with ReactJS
+## Frontend for links backend with react-native